sictweb/web700/notes/week09.md

 > A template engine enables you to use static template files in your application.
 At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
 This approach makes it easier to design an HTML page.

 This sounds like exactly what we need, however there are [many different template engines](https://strongloop.com/strongblog/compare-javascript-templates-jade-mustache-dust/) that we can choose from.
-Given that we are all strong HTML developers from our experience in WEB222, why not use a template engine that leverages this experience and works with regular HTML, rather than [describing html](https://www.npmjs.com/package/jade).
+Given that we have just spent some time learning and working with HTML, why not use a template engine that leverages this experience and works with regular HTML, rather than [describing html](https://www.npmjs.com/package/jade).

 <br>